AirmodusTeam/Airmodus_MPSS/README.md

 - replace the hard coded blower maximum power with something more appropriate (blowerValue).
 E.g. limit from flow meters range (0 - 20 lpm), as current upper limit can be too small.
 - Add a message box for errors and other user information, if needed

+# Software 0.1.3 - 2025.08.18
+- Fixed timebase of the software, so scan times are in actual seconds
+- Voltage output format precision improved
+- Wait time in the end of the scan, and the beginning now indipendent variables
+- Error cleaning - divide by zero should be suppressed
+- Timestamp output includes milliseconds instead of only integral seconds

 # Software 0.1.2 - 2025.07.31
 - Minor bugfixes